 At the base of this recipe is my sweet potato cake: a tender, moist and buttery cake that is naturally sweetened by the mashed sweet potatoes.
 The potatoes also add a delightful earthiness that balances out this sweet treat.
 Not to mention that they add a beautiful coloration to the cake similar to the changing foliage in the fall.

 HOW TO MAKE THE CINNAMON SWIRL

 Next, we have that buttery, sweet and spiced cinnamon ribbon center.
 Not only does it add incredible flavor, it also adds a textural and aesthetic element.
-The contrast in color to the cake batter is stunning.
+It’s comparable to the delectable goodness inside a cinnamon bun: warm, sugary and perfectly spiced.
+The contrast in color to the cake batter is also stunning.